fsprojects/FSharp.Data/README.md

   * Windows: Run *build.cmd* [![Windows build status](http://teamcity.codebetter.com/app/rest/builds/buildType:\(id:bt1184\)/statusIcon)](http://teamcity.codebetter.com/viewType.html?buildTypeId=bt1184)
   * Mono: Run *build.sh*  [![Mono build status](https://travis-ci.org/fsharp/FSharp.Data.png)](https://travis-ci.org/fsharp/FSharp.Data)

+Note: if you only have VS2013 installed, you'll have to install the standalone [F# 3.0 Tools](http://go.microsoft.com/fwlink/?LinkID=261287) to get FSharp.Core 4.3.0.0 on the GAC.

 ## Documentation

 One of the key benefits of this library is that it comes with a comprehensive documentation.
 The documentation is